vercel/next.js/docs/advanced-features/security-headers.md

 ### [X-XSS-Protection](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-XSS-Protection)

 This header stops pages from loading when they detect reflected cross-site scripting (XSS) attacks.
-Although these protections are not as necessary when sites implement a strong [`Content-Security-Policy`](#content-security-policy) disabling the use of inline JavaScript (`'unsafe-inline'`), they can still provide protections for older web browsers that don't yet support CSP.
+Although this protection is not necessary when sites implement a strong [`Content-Security-Policy`](#content-security-policy) disabling the use of inline JavaScript (`'unsafe-inline'`), it can still provide protection for older web browsers that don't support CSP.

 ```jsx
 {